INDIGO-Initiative/database-app/docs/explanation/different-data-representations.md

 There is no conceptual reason why the "Public API Data" and the "Spreadsheet Data" should be related at all.

-In practice, it turns out we want to do some of the same things to both sets of data.
+In practice, we want to do some of the same things to both sets of data.

 For that reason, the `convert_*_data_to_spreadsheetforms_data` functions may work off the cached `data_public` column/variable.
 Eg: